Ex ‘Teen Mom OG’ Star Farrah Abraham Posts Bizarre Comedic Video, And Fans Absolutely Slam It

 Part of that reason was that Farrah missed her number being called several times, which she blamed on being dyslexic.

-“They love that Farrah’s in the D.M.V., but they hate that Farrah’s in the D.M.V.,” Farrah proclaimed.
+“They love that Farrah’s in the DMV, but they hate that Farrah’s in the DMV,” Farrah proclaimed.

 The single mom then launched into the difficulties of paperwork, adding that several people from places like Hong Kong and Sweden had claims rejected because of it.